bhartiy/learnsellacious/pages/05.product/01.add-a-product/docs.md

 ![](basic-product.png)

 <br>   v) Select the seller for which you want to create the product.
 You can always switch from current seller to other seller.
-Admin can also manage the
+[How to add/edit seller to the product?](https://www.sellacious.com/learn/product/add-edit-listing-of-seller)
 **Note: This section will be visible only to admin.
-One Seller will not be able to add the products for another sellers if not permitted.**
+Seller will not be able to add the products for another sellers if not permitted.**

 ![](seller.png)